Publications

 O'Neill, Kate, Erika Weinthal , and Patrick Hunnicutt.
 2017.
 “Seeing complexity: visualization tools in global environmental politics and governance.”
 Journal of Environmental Studies and Sciences 7: 490-506.

-"Non-combatants or Counterinsurgents?
-The Strategic Logic of Violence against Peacekeeping."** (with William Nomikos and Rob Williams)
+"A Strategic Logic of Violence against United Nations Peacekeepers." (with William Nomikos and Rob Williams; R&R at Conflict Management & Peace Science)**

-"Non-combatants or Counterinsurgents?
-The Strategic Logic of Violence against Peacekeeping."** (with William Nomikos and Rob Williams)
+"A Strategic Logic of Violence against United Nations Peacekeepers." (with William Nomikos and Rob Williams; R&R at Conflict Management & Peace Science)**

 Manuscripts In Preparation